alqorinfa/Fake_Store-API_Testing/readme.md

 1. Clone this repository to your local machine.
 2. Make sure you have Java and Maven installed.
 3. Navigate to the project directory in your terminal.
-4. Run `mvn test` command to execute the tests.
+4. Run `mvn clean verify` command to execute the tests.

 ## Dependencies
 - Rest Assured